MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 > **User**: Hey Cortana, ask Mileage Wizard if I have enough miles to travel.<br/>
 > **Mileage Wizard**: You currently have 30,000 miles.
-This is enough to travel domestically but not internationally.
+This is enough to travel domestically, but not internationally.
 Would you like to purchase additional miles, or book a domestic trip?

 Because there are many ways to express the same intent, you need to develop as many variations of the intent as possible when you model your intents.